Risha’s Medical Story

 2012

 During my recovery in 2012, I was newly diagnosed with another rare disease in children: Addison’s Disease (Secondary Adrenal Insufficiency), for which I now must take additional medication for the rest of my life.
 This disease can be critical if my meds are not continually administered.
-However, I try to stay positive, despite dealing with post–transplant pancreatectomy complications, abdominal pain, diabetes, POTS, arthritis, and Secondary Adrenal Disease.
+However, I try to stay positive, despite dealing with post–transplant pancreatectomy complications, abdominal pain, diabetes, POTS, arthritis, and Secondary Adrenal Insufficiency Disease.

 Due to continual post–surgical transplant complications, I had my third surgery at Keck–USC Hospital to remove a 20 cm small bowel stricture.
 Ultimately, my spleen was removed (splenectomy) along with a celiac ganglionectomy and reversal of the roux–en–Y surgery from December 2011, hoping that it would help me feel better.
 I returned to Keck–USC and had multiple ER visits over the next two months due to unknown pain and nausea.